biojava/biojava.github.io/_wikis/BioJava:Tutorial:Implementing_Changeable.md

 The process of informing listeners requires some bagage to be present - in particular, the list of listeners.
-This would impose overhead on all instances of Changeable, regardless of whether listeners exist or not.
+This would impose overhead on all instances of `Changeable`, regardless of whether listeners exist or not.
 The solution to this is to lazily instantiate the supporting objects.
-Fortunately, AbstractChangeable handles all of this for you.
+Fortunately, `AbstractChangeable` handles all of this for you.
 The two methods you need to use are hasListeners(), which will return true if there are any listeners at all and false otherwise.
 If there are no listeners, then the name can be set directly.